If your mechanic lets you know it’s time for a new engine, you already know that the job isn’t going to be cheap.

 3. Labor Rate

 Putting an engine in is a tough job.
-Not every mechanic is willing to take this task on.
+Not every mechanic is willing to take on this task.
 However, when you find someone that is, you can expect that they are going to charge you a premium price for the hassle.

-On average, an engine replacement can take ten to 12 hours, depending on the complexity.
+On average, an engine replacement can take 4 to 16 hours, depending on the complexity.
 You should be prepared to receive a charge for this long or longer, at whatever the current rate is.
 On average, labor rates are anywhere from $90 to $250 per hour, which can change widely depending on where you live in the nation.
-With this in mind, between $1,000 and $2,500 of the bill accounts for labor charges.
+With this in mind, between $360 and $4,000 of the bill accounts for labor charges.

 4. Additional Parts